tahmid-chowdhury/SOFE4630U-MS1/README.md

 * iterate over the records of the CSV file.
     * convert each record (row from the CSV file) into a dictionary.
     * serialize the dictionary into a message
-    * Publish the message into a specific topic
+    * Publish the message into your topic

 The consumer should:
 * receive messages from the topic.